GluuFederation/docs-gg-prod/docs/source/admin-guide/other-ui-config.md

 The upstream object represents a virtual hostname and can be used to loadbalance incoming requests over multiple services (targets).
 For example, an upstream with the name `service.v1.xyz` loadbalances requests for a Service object whose host is service.v1.xyz.
 Requests for this Service would be proxied to the targets defined within the upstream.

-Check Kong [load balancing](https://docs.konghq.com/1.3.x/loadbalancing/) and [health-check](https://docs.konghq.com/1.3.x/health-checks-circuit-breakers/) docs for more details.
+Check Kong [load balancing](https://docs.konghq.com/1.3.x/loadbalancing/) and [health-check](https://docs.konghq.com/1.3.x/health-checks-circuit-breakers/) docs for more details. <!-- Replace this with information -->

 [![7_upstreams](../img/7_upstreams.png)](../img/7_upstreams.png)